Citrus × aurantium 'Canaliculata' - Comprehensive Growing Guide and Care Tips

 - Regular pruning improves airflow, reducing the risk of fungal diseases.

-Historical & Botanical Insights
+Historical and Botanical Insights

 The genus Citrus comes from Latin, originally referring to citron (C. medica).
 'Canaliculata' describes the deeply furrowed fruits, distinguishing it from other bitter orange cultivars.